tudelft3d/Solar3Dcity/README.md

 python TOF.py -lat 52.01 -lon 4.36 -s 5
 ```

 where -lat and -long are the latitude and the longitude of the location of your models (it is not extracted from them), and -s the *resolution* of the computations in degrees.
 The smaller the value, the better the estimation.
-If you have time put this to 1, if not put to 10.
+If you have time put this to 1, if not put to 10 or 15.

 Here are some examples of how much time it takes my computer to precompute the TOFs depending on the resolution: